centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 ### 2. IDN Conversion

 Reported to and confirmed by WHMCS (-> #CORE-17342).
 When it comes to IDNs, WHMCS is doing the conversion to punycode incorrect.
 There are different standards - IDNA2003, IDNA2008, UTS46.
 It depends on the underlying TLD provider / registry which one to support. e.g. when searching for `fußball`, `fussball.com` is the right way for .com and `fußball.de` the right one for .de, but WHMCS is converting it to `fussball.de` which is still supported and valid, but probably not the domain you were looking for (`fußball.de`).
+This is affecting all registrar integrations.

 ### 3. EPP Codes